scottitran/ROS2-Micro-ROS-Benchmark/README.md

 For example in this demo, to set new message size = 128B: `ros2 param set /sender sub_num 30` or publisher frequency = 10 Hz: `ros2 param set /sender pub_frequency 0.1`

 ## Debug ROS2 Topic in terminal
-Below only include topic commands because this project only used _topic_ communication mechanism
+Below only includes topic commands because this project only used _topic_ communication mechanism
 - `ros2 topic list`: to see all of topics which are running in the network.
-- `ros2 topic echo /<topic_name>`: all of data in message will be shown in terminal
+- `ros2 topic echo /<topic_name>`: all data in message will be shown in terminal
 - `ros2 topic info /<topic_name> -v`: this command will check all the information of topic such as _msg_type_, _QoS_Profile_.
-Morverover, it also checks how many publishers and subscribers using this topic to communicate
+Morverover, it also checks how many publishers and subscribers use this topic to communicate
 - `ros2 topic hz /<topic_name>`: to check the _min_, _max_ and _average_ value of publisher frequency of this topic
 - `ros2 topic bw /<topic_name>`: to check the _min_, _max_ and _average_ value of how much message size used in this topic